heikkkil/loop-mounter/README.md

 # Loop mounter - mountos.sh
-The script file provides functions for easier mounting and unmounting of a disk image partition as a loop device with automatic file offse calculation.
+The script file provides functions for easier mounting and unmounting of a disk image partition as a loop device with automatic file offset calculation.

 The function creates a mount directory for the selected partition at `/mnt` and it also creates a symbolic link to the mountpoint.
 The mountpoint gets prefixed with a magic `mountos_` to make it distinguishable for the umountos function to prevent accidental unmounting of other mountpoints.